-When accompanied by a purchase request in Engage, an organization may utilize a GW credit card/P-Card to set up a recurring payment (subscription, etc.).
+When accompanied by a purchase request in Engage, an organization may utilize a GW credit card/P-Card to purchase annual subscriptions.
+Whenever possible, student organizations should purchase annual (yearly) subscriptions instead of monthly subscriptions.
 If your organization uses a GW P-Card to pay for any monthly or annually recurring charges, the finance officer is responsible for providing receipts after each new charge.
 The finance officer is also expected to keep track of the expenses to make sure your organization has the funds to cover the expenses.
-In the case where these recurring expenses exceed the initial request, a new one will need to be submitted in order to keep accurate financial records.
+In the case where these recurring expenses exceed the initial request, a new one will need to be submitted to keep accurate financial records.
 Organizations can set up recurring payments with Org Help Finance.